 The stress of putting together this house led to me crying on the kitchen floor after setting it on the table to be judged.
 Walls broke and had to be remade, I ran out of icing on several occasions and had to make what I (wrongly) presumed would be my "last batch," and the wiring for my lights just would stay still.

-Inspired by the adobe-style homes where my mother lives in New Mexico, I created a two story house complete with gelatin sheet windows, icing-piped chili ristras, Tootsie roll vigas provide imaginary support, the "yard" is covered in sand-colored frosting and candy stones are clustered around the property.
+Inspired by the adobe-style homes where my mother lives near Santa Fe, New Mexico, I created a two-story house complete with gelatin sheet windows, icing-piped chili ristras, Tootsie roll vigas provide imaginary support, the "yard" is covered in sand-colored frosting and candy stones are clustered around the property.

 For more information about adobe and pueblo architecture, of the inedible variety, check out Santa Fe Travelers.

 Photo Credit: Lauren J. Mapp